ModellingWebLab/WebLab/docs/experiment_runner_rest_api.md

 This schedules a Celery task to run the experiment and return the results to the callBack URL.
 Once the task is submitted the original web service call returns immediately with the string `'{} succ {}'.format(signature, task_id)`.
+When this is received the front-end sets the experiment status as 'queued'.

+The run experiment task performs several steps:
+1. Download model & protocol from supplied URLs
+2. Check protocol is applicable to model; send an 'inapplicable' callback if not and stop
+3. Send a 'running' callback ping
+4. Runs the experiment
+5. Sends a callback response with the results

 ### Experiment task responses

+The Celery task will POST to the callback URL at various stages of job running.
+In each case it will supply JSON data consisting of a single object with fields:
+* `signature`: as supplied above
+* `returntype`: an experiment status code as a string;
+  one of 'inapplicable', 'failed', 'running', 'partial', 'success'
+* `returnmsg`: a message string formatted with simple HTML (`br` tags and `&nbsp;` only I think), depending on the status code:
+    - for 'inapplicable' it lists the missing required and optional ontology terms
+    - for 'failed' it will typically include the Python traceback for the error, but may be omitted if the failure occurred after the experiment started
+    - for 'running', 'partial', 'success' and some 'failure' cases this field is omitted

+If the experiment got as far as starting, there will also be a file upload named 'experiment' of a COMBINE Archive with the experiment results.
+This archive will contain at least:
+* `stdout.txt`: stdout and stderr combined from the experiment run
+* `errors.txt`: a summary of key errors if the experiment did not succeed (status is 'partial' or 'failure')

+If the experiment was successful, there will be some additional metadata files:
+* `outputs-default-plots.csv` lists the plots produced in the order defined by the protocol.
+  It has columns: Plot title,File name,Data file name,Line style,First variable id,Optional second variable id,Optional key variable id
+* `outputs-contents.csv` lists all data CSV files produced by the protocol.
+  It has columns: Variable id,Variable name,Units,Number of dimensions,File name,Type,Dimensions

+(When displaying an entity, WL1 will show one of its files automatically: error.txt if it exists; otherwise readme.md if a model/protocol or the first plot if an experiment.
+This is done by the JS code.)

+The final status is 'success' if the experiment ran without error, 'partial' if there was an error but at least some of the expected output graphs were produced, and 'failure' otherwise.

 ## Cancel experiment